 However, if you could prevent long hours spent in detention, wouldn’t you try?

 While you can’t completely prevent this from happening, you can schedule appointments for your deliveries.
-Updating your fleet manager and shippers/receivers on your ETA can help you get loaded and unloaded in a timely fashion.
+Updating your dispatcher and shippers/receivers on your ETA can help you get loaded and unloaded in a timely fashion.

 Call shippers/receivers if you think you’re going to arrive early.
 See if they can accommodate an early delivery.
 If they can’t, you can arrange to take your break or fuel up before you get there to use your time productively instead of just twiddling your thumbs waiting.

 If they can, you’ll quickly be on the road again.
 Call your dispatcher to see if they can quickly get you on another load.
 On-time or early deliveries are a great way to increase your revenue; you’re legally getting in more hours by maximizing your efficiency.